geomaedr/emanuelmooner/_portfolio/mandarine-milk.md

 2020

 Mandarine Milkshake is part of the Neoncore series.
 For this series of mixed media objects i treat metal floor panels with a powdercoating of two colors.
-The paint is finsihed with a transparent layer, so the colors stay vivid.
+The paint is finished with a transparent layer, so the colors stay vivid.
 Onto the panels, freeform neons are attached.
 The neons are handmade by a neonglass blower.